Can a Dash Cam Lower Your Car Insurance Rates?

-Though there are not yet many (if any) discounts being offered by insurance companies for simply having a dash cam, the idea behind installing one in your car is that it can provide extra safety and security by catching any incidents on camera exactly as they happen.
+Though there are not yet many (if any) discounts being offered by insurance companies for simply having a dash cam, the idea behind installing one in your car is that it can provide extra safety and security by catching any accidents on camera exactly as they happen.

-, there is a decent amount of choice when it comes to what you might want to spend on an item like this.
-And if you ever do end up needing to use your dash cam footage to prove or support a claim, it will likely pay for itself in what you save on expenses from the incident or increased premiums.
+On top of everything else, this little gadget is generally pretty affordable.
+With some cams selling for less than $50, you don’t have to spend big on your device.
+And if you ever do end up needing to use your dash cam footage to prove or support a claim, it will likely pay for itself in what you’ll save on expenses from the incident or increased premiums.

 The cons of having a dash cam

-The main objection brought up in the debate over whether one should install a dash cam or not is distracted driving.
+The main objection brought up in the debate over whether one should install a dash cam is distracted driving.
 If you are trying to set or adjust the camera while you are driving, you are canceling out any extra security benefits of the camera by driving unsafely.
 You could end up receiving a ticket for distracted driving, or worse, you could actually cause an accident.

-As with the use of any other form of technology in the car–from GPS to Bluetooth calling–the issue of distracted driving is easily remedied by taking some simple steps to ensure that you are using your dash cam safely.
+As with the use of any other form of technology in a car–from GPS to Bluetooth calling–the issue of distracted driving is easily remedied by taking some simple steps to ensure that you are using your dash cam safely.